mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Suddenly, the *primary fails.
 The document we have read has not yet replicated to the secondaries*.
 When the *old primary comes back online, that data is going to be rolled back as part of the synchronization process*.
 While you can access the *rolled back data manually, the application effectively has a piece of data that no longer exists in the cluster*.
 This might cause problems in the *application, depending on your architecture*.

 *Read concern* provides a way of dealing with the issue of *data durability during a failover event*.
-Just like how *write concern lets you specify how durable write operations should be, read concern lets your application specify a durability guarantee for documents returned by a read operation*.
-The *read operation only returns data acknowledged* as having been written to a number of *replica set members specified in the read concern*.
+Just like how *write concern lets you specify how durable write operations should be, read concern lets your application specify a durability guarantee for documents returned by a read operation.
+The read operation only returns data acknowledged* as having been written to a number of *replica set members specified in the read concern*.

 ```javascript
 db.products.find(